PYNE-AD/cs207-FinalProject/docs/documentation.md

   * `Real` is the real portion of the dual number.
 It is equivalent to the value of the function.
   *  `Dual` is the dual portion of the dual number.
 This is equivalent to the derivative of the function.

+### Hessian

+- Methods
+  -  The `Hessian` class only contains the initialization method and an overloaded string method.
+Users can pass in the function built with the `Dual` objects returned by `makeHessianVars` (see below).
+The initialization pulls the relevant information from the nested `Dual` objects to store the value of function, the first derivative, and the Hessian.

+Currently the Hessian class only works for functions with two variables.
+We hope to extend its use for functions with any number of variables.

 ## Functions

 - `Dual` contains a function `vectorizeDual` that takes in multiple functions built up with `Dual` objects and returns a `Dual` object of a vector function that stores the values and *nth* order derivatives for each function.
+- `Dual` also contains a function `makeHessianVars` which takes in two `Dual` objects and returns two `Dual` ready to use for the `Hessian` class for the second order derivative.

 ## Elementary Functions

 The elementary functions for use with the `Dual` objects are the same as those for use with the `AutoDiff` objects.
 They use duck typing to determine what type of object to return.